tdewolff/argp/README.md

     ./test -vo out.png --size 256 input.txt

+with the following features:

+- arguments are options when they begin with a hyphen `-`
+- multiple options can be combined: `-abc` is the same as `-a -b -c`
+- long options start with two hyphens: `--abc` is one option
+- option names are alphanumeric characters
+- options can have a value: `-a 1` means that `a` has value `1`
+- option values can be separated by a space, equal sign, or nothing: `-a1 -a=1 -a 1` are all equal
+- options and non-options can be interleaved
+- the argument `--` terminates all options so that all following arguments are treated as non-options
+- a single `-` argument is a non-option usually used to mean standard in or out streams
+- options may be specified multiple times, only the last one determines its value
+- options can have multiple values: `-a 1 2 3` means that `a` is an array/slice/struct of three numbers of value `[1,2,3]`

 ## Installation
 Make sure you have [Git](https://git-scm.com/) and [Go](https://golang.org/dl/) (1.13 or higher) installed, run
 ```